daeaston/ACI_RoCEv2/mkdocs-site/docs/lab-guides/lab3-python/execute-script.md

 - Observe the APIC GUI reverting to its normal state.

 !!! tip "Python Script"
-    Please refer to **Appendix B** to review full Python Script and its explaination.
+    As an alternative viewing the Python script from the Woskstation itself, you can instead refer to **Appendix B** to also review full Python Script and its explaination.

 ## Lab 3 Complete!